exponential-idle-guides/exponential-idle-guides/src/view/guides/theories-1-4.md

 milestones.
 The active for T2 is on a 50-second cycle between two milestone sets: 10 sec for exponent priority and 40 sec for derivative priority.
 You will start a publication with exponent priority as the cost of milestones 3 & 4 are too large for you to get right away.
 When you can afford them, you will start the cycle.
-The full cycle is listed below:
+The full cycle is listed below with milestone upgrade priority.
+Max all milestones in order shown for each part of the cycle.

 **1 Milestone**
 <blockquote style="font-family:monospace;">3 (10s) → 1 (40s) → 4 (10s) → 2 (40s) → <br>repeat → coast and publish</blockquote>